 There are things you can do to help with these challenges.
 One example might be allowing

 a fidget at the table or having your child use a

 A good first step is to recognize the reasons for your child’s messiness and find ways to limit it.
 One thing you can do is break down cleanup tasks into smaller steps.
 You could also:

-Create a picture schedule or checklist to help your child remember the steps to a task.
+picture schedule or checklist to help your child remember the steps to a task.